-The table below shows grant and scholarship allocations by income for freshmen getting any type of federal Title IV assistance, such as Federal PLUS loans.
+The table below shows grant and scholarship distributions by income for first-year students getting any sort of federally-funded Title IV aid, including Federal PLUS loans.

 |Income Level||Percent of Freshman||Average Assistance|

-The chart above shows undergrads who are receiving Title IV aid which is federal aid from the government including loans, grants or work-study.
-Learn more.
+The table above displays undergrads who are getting Title IV aid, federal aid from the government including loans, grants or work-study.
+Learn more here.